 It’s old news that customers have changed how they shop and buy.
 Thanks to the Internet, customers have a massive amount of information, reviews and feedback on virtually anything they want to buy, and they seek it out prior to making a buying a decision.
 Consumers are more in control of their purchasing behaviour than ever before.
 This changing dynamic has developed a new approach towards the marketing and sales process.

-Companies like SharpSpring and HubSpot realized this discrepancy and created software tools to help create, manage and analyse inbound marketing tactics.
+Companies like SharpSpring realized this discrepancy and created software tools to help create, manage and analyse inbound marketing tactics.
 A new perspective has evolved out of necessity to better address consumers needs.
 Sales and marketing are starting to work in harmony to provide a seamless experience along the prospect – consumer – brand ambassador journey.

 This never-ending process is aptly depicted by Altimeter’s Dynamic Customer Journey (shown below).
 It’s not so much a marketing funnel or sales cycle, but an ongoing experience controlled by the customer as to how and when they choose to seek information and buy.